 |Total Credit Hours||9|

-Progression into NURS 3201 Evidence Based Practice and Nursing Research through NURS 3984 Nursing Care for Patients with Chronic Conditions-Clinical
+Progression into NURS 3201 Evidence Based Practice and Nursing Research through NURS 3984 Nursing Care for Persons with Chronic Conditions-Clinical

-The following required courses or their equivalents must be completed prior to entering courses NURS 3201 Evidence Based Practice and Nursing Research through NURS 3984 Nursing Care for Patients with Chronic Conditions-Clinical:
+The following required courses or their equivalents must be completed prior to entering courses NURS 3201 Evidence Based Practice and Nursing Research through NURS 3984 Nursing Care for Persons with Chronic Conditions-Clinical:

 |NURS 2002||Foundations II: Health Assessment and Fundamentals II||4|

 |NURS 2500||Concepts and Interventions for the Promotion of Mental Health - Theory||3|

 |PSYC 2101||Introduction to Life-Span Developmental Psychology for the Health Professions||3|

 Progression into NURS 4000 Quality and Safety in Nursing or Higher Nursing Courses